yassinetb/yassinetb.github.io/_pages/internet-favourites.md

 * [Could a Neuroscientist Understand a Microprocessor?](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005268).
 Easily one of my top 5 favourite papers of all time.
 The idea is so obvious yet so clever: could we use modern Neuroscience methodologies to understand a known "complex-distributed system": a microprocessor.
 Turns out that (rather unsurprisingly if you asked me) - modern Neuroscience techniques (connectomics, ablation studies etc...) are rather poor tools to get good insights into how a microprocess works.
 Surely they must better suited to understand the brain - a orders-of-magnitude more compelx system?
 Lol.

+* [Carlos Kleiber Conducting Tristan Und Isolde](https://www.youtube.com/watch?v=-SeaOKwFBYg) This is a mystical (you'll understand my use of this word once you look at the vid) recording of Kleiber conducting Tristan Und Isolde's Liebestod from the pit.
+Luckily, we also have the same recordings for the Love Duet and the Prelude - and they're equally fantastic.
+Watching Kleiber conduct is just magical - the music flows from him in such a unique way, and every single hand gesture, facial expression, and body movement embodies the character and direction of the music.
+And it all looks so effortless, so natural.
+He's everything I dream of when it comes to orchestra conducting.

 * [Peter Thiel's Religion - David Perell](https://perell.com/essay/peter-thiel/).
 Peter Thiel is certainly controversial character - which, regardless of one's opinion on him, makes him interesting to looking into.
 This is what David Perell did, and what he found led him in a completely different path - that of Rene Girard and his famour Mimetic Theory.

 * [You and Your Research - Richard Hamming](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html).
 Read this from a recommendation by Jimmy before the start of my PhD.
 Inspiring read that one should go back to very frequently while conductin research.